-This report details the results of a geotechnical investigation carried out for proposed alterations and additions to the existing house and construction of a secondary dwelling at No. 18-20 Sturdee Lane, Lovett Bay, NSW.
+This report details the results of a geotechnical investigation carried out for proposed alterations and additions comprising the construction of two new pavillions at No. 18-20 Sturdee Lane, Lovett Bay, NSW.
 The investigation was undertaken by Crozier Geotechnical Consultants (CGC) at the request of James de Soyres and Associates on behalf of Fiona Loader.
+The investigation detailed in this report was originally undertaken in 2018 for a different scope of works.
+The report has therefore being amended to reflect the current scope.

-It is understood that the proposed works involve alterations and additions to the existing house along with construction of a separate secondary dwelling.
+It is understood that the proposed works involve alterations and additions comprising the construction of a separate two new pavilions.
 It is understood that the works will involve the replacement of existing retaining walls as well as the construction of new retaining walls to support proposed excavations.
-Excavations within the site are not anticipated to exceeed approximately 2.00m depth.
+Excavations within the site are not anticipated to exceeed approximately 1.00m depth.